 It is also important to note that the changes in New Zealand's economic constitution were shaped and imposed by a small policy elite.
 What was designed and imposed from above did not necessarily harmonise with the internal institutions of society, its morals, customs, conventions and work practices.
 After eight decades of state paternalism, it takes time for everyone to learn the modus operandi under a free market regime.
 In New Zealand, the political constitution provides for few checks and balances, so that the rule changes did not have to be explained to the wider public.
 This means that New Zealand's unicameral parliamentary system, simple majorities-or rather majorities in decisive and selectively staffed committees-can swiftly impose fundamental reforms of the rules.
-As in Eastern Europe since the fall of the Wall, however, the internal institutions of society evolved sluggishly, and the attitudes of welfare dependency were slow to change, particularly among the elderly.
+As in Eastern Europe since the fall of the Wall, however, the internal institutions of society evolved sluggishly, and the attitudes of accountable candidates from party lists.
+In Italy's ailing electoral democracy, a referendum to abolish mixed member voting is being held in May 2000.

+welfare dependency were slow to change, particularly among the elderly.
 As in Eastern Europe, a political backlash set in once people realised that a competitive order compels everyone to shoulder the costs of competing.
 But this does not mean that a return in the early 2000s to the old collectivist order, even if it were feasible, would be cost-free.
 In the meantime, many New Zealanders-the young, the enterprising and new firms in particular-have adjusted to the competitive rules and have built this into their expectations.
 They will now be disoriented by the new collectivist turn in the rule system.